drewlwhitney/dotfile/specs.md

     - `reinclude [package(s)]` - inverse of `exclude`.

-    - `add [name]` - add a package manager to the package manager file.
+    - `new [name]` - add a package manager to the package manager file.
 This should place in all of the required fields

 - `git` - commands involving **git**
     - `init [remote URL]` - initialize a new repository in the current directory and connect it to the provided remote